Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals

-\bpr Let $X$ be a manifold of dimension $m\geq 1$ and let $n\geq 3$.
-Then $B_d(X,n)$ is a manifold again if and only if one of the following conditions is satisfied:\\ (i) $d=n$ or $n-1$, \\ (ii) $d> [n/2]$ and $X$ is a topological surface\\ (iii) $d=2$ and $X=S^1$, for all $n$. \epr
+\bth Let $X$ be a manifold of dimension $m\geq 2$ and suppose $n\geq 3$ , $d\geq 2$.
+Then $B_d(X,n)$ is a manifold again if and only if one of the following conditions is satisfied:\\ (i) $d=n$ or $d=n-1$, \\ (ii) $d> [n/2]$ and $X$ is a topological surface. \end{theorem}